silviagiadapiol/hangman/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#Full Stack Nanodegree Project 4 - HANGMAN API

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
 1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
- Deploy your application.

 ##Game Description:
 Hangman is a simple guessing game.
 Each game begins with a random 'secret word' (randomly chosen between a given list of words) and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with a list of the missed letters and the correct letters guessed between some * that indicates the hidden letters: it will reply with 'you win', or 'game over' (if the maximum number of attempts is reached before guessing the whole word).
+'Guesses' are sent to the `make_move` endpoint which will reply with a list of the missed letters and the correct letters guessed between some * that indicates the hidden letters; it will reply with 'you win', or 'game over' (if the maximum number of attempts is reached before guessing the whole word).
+For each User the Score is determined by the number of attempts made before guessing the word (or losing).
+The lower the Score the best is the result.
 Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.